brug-be/articles_of_association/README.md

 ### Article 2.
 Registered Office

-The registered office of the Association shall be 62 Hollekensweg, 1630 Linkebeek and reside under the judicial district of Brussels.
+The registered office of the Association shall be 62 Hollekensweg, 1630 Linkebeek and reside under the judicial district of Hal-Vilvorde.
 Any change in the registered office is of the exclusive competence of the General Assembly to vote on this issue.

 ### Article 3.
 Duration